EducationalPython/Cpp-colored/cpp-white/week-2/README.md

 Write a function which computes factorial of a non-negative integer.

-#### Problem palindrom
+#### Problem palindrome

-Write a function which checks whether the word is a palindrom
+Write a function which checks whether the word is a palindrome.

-#### Problem palindrom filter
+#### Problem palindrome filter

-Write a function which receives `vector<string> words` and `int minLength` and returns all palindrom strings of the length no less than minLength.
+Write a function which receives `vector<string> words` and `int minLength` and returns all palindrome strings of the length no less than minLength.

 #### Problem maximizator